estebanfex/vaccinationApp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project implements the backend of a vaccination app that registers a
+This project implements the backend of a vaccination app that registers the vaccination info of a company employees.

 <!-- GETTING STARTED -->